Skip to Content

 10.30 – start walking to Chileno campsite – 15km, 5,5 hours.

 15.30 – arrive at Chileno, pitch a tent, walk around, and rest.
-If you want to see the sunrise at Mirador Las Torres better go to bed very early you’ll have to get up at 4.00-5.00 to walk all the way up in time.
+If you want to see the sunrise at Mirador Las Torres better go to bed very early you’ll have to get up at 4.00-5.00 to walk up in time.

 Mirador Las Torres, Patagonia, Chile